A hangover and a nice, steady snowfall kept me busy yesterday. Please accept this re-post from 2010.

 I don’t need them, of course, having been walking on my own since the tender age of 11 months, but the sight of the non-escalating escalators gave me pause.

 Since childhood, deserted streets have been my friends.
 Do I see zombies?
 I do not.
 I see freedom.
 This may shock you, but I’ve got a pretty sturdy little imagination on me and it absolutely loves scenarios like this…

 I pause to survey the scene.

-It is 6:45 a.m. and the end of the world that we've been hearing so much about has finally happened.
+It is 6:45 a.m. and that whole end-of-the-world thing that we've been hearing so much about has finally happened.

 I am, of course, on time for work.

 I move in my usual direction, like a cow leaving the milk barn and heading to pasture, in search of coffee.
 Nine years I’ve been doing this.
 Something’s not right, and it’s not just the non-escalating stairs.